ek-tereshko/esl/test-server/src/playground/settings/README.md

 # ESL Settings, ESL Setting

 UIPSettings - custom element that stores UIPSettings.
-ESLSetting - custom element that changes component's attribute in the markup.
+UIPSetting - custom element that changes component's attribute in the markup.

 ---